 The cards are easy to use and packed with useful features, including the ability to add due dates, labels, media attachments, checklists and comments.

 The card comment system brings a social networking element to the software.
-The ability to @ mention team members, insert emojis and add hyperlinks contributes to a richer conversation than email.
+The ability to @ mention team members, insert emojis and add hyperlinks contributes to a richer conversation.

 Connecting Trello to Third Party Services

-Under the free plan, media uploads from your computer to a card are limited to 10MB.
-There’s a 250MB max limit on the paid Gold plan.
+Under the free plan, media uploads from your computer to a card are limited.
+You have to pay to unlock extra features.

 Under the free Trello plan you are entitled to one free Power Up, which is the ability to connect a third party app to one of your boards.